EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-10-09-how-we-work-pair-programming.md

 The Navigator tends to do most everything else:

 - Note opportunities for refactoring
-- Keep scope of story small
+- Keep scope of work small
 - Ask for breaks on a regular basis
 - Encourage the Driver to commit frequently
 - Follow the storyline and stop the driver if it doesn’t make sense